 In order to be considered for this role, a resume and cover letter must be submitted with application.

 The Division of Continuing Education (DCE) comprises several entities serving about 30,000 students annually.
 The Harvard Extension School, the Harvard Summer School, the Harvard Professional Development Programs and the Harvard Institute for Learning in Retirement allow Harvard to serve the learning needs of students across their life.
 For more than a century, Harvard Extension School has made Harvard faculty and teaching accessible to a diverse community of local, national, and international students.
 Harvard Extension School enrolls approximately 17,000 students per year in approximately 46 graduate and undergraduate liberal arts and professional fields.
 More than 1,500 open enrollment courses are offered year-round with over 600 available online are offered at affordable prices to our communities across the world.
 Harvard Summer School offers approximately 450 courses on the Harvard Campus to 11,000 secondary school, college and adult learners and more than 30 international study abroad programs for up to 600 students each summer.
-The Division also includes the Harvard Institute for Learning in Retirement with approximately 550 active members and Harvard Professional Development Programs offering nearly 130 short noncredit programs to more than 3,200 participants annually.
+The Division also includes the Harvard Institute for Learning in Retirement with approximately 550 active members and Harvard Professional Development Programs offering 80 short noncredit courses to almost 4,000 learners annually.